frugalware/frugalware.gitlab.io/content/package/suitesparse.md

 * /usr/lib/cmake/UMFPACK/UMFPACKConfigVersion.cmake
 * /usr/lib/cmake/UMFPACK/UMFPACKTargets-release.cmake
 * /usr/lib/cmake/UMFPACK/UMFPACKTargets.cmake
-* /usr/lib/libamd.a
 * /usr/lib/libamd.so
 * /usr/lib/libamd.so.3
 * /usr/lib/libamd.so.3.3.2
-* /usr/lib/libbtf.a
 * /usr/lib/libbtf.so
 * /usr/lib/libbtf.so.2
 * /usr/lib/libbtf.so.2.3.2
-* /usr/lib/libcamd.a
 * /usr/lib/libcamd.so
 * /usr/lib/libcamd.so.3
 * /usr/lib/libcamd.so.3.3.2
-* /usr/lib/libccolamd.a
 * /usr/lib/libccolamd.so
 * /usr/lib/libccolamd.so.3
 * /usr/lib/libccolamd.so.3.3.3
-* /usr/lib/libcholmod.a
 * /usr/lib/libcholmod.so
 * /usr/lib/libcholmod.so.5
 * /usr/lib/libcholmod.so.5.2.1
-* /usr/lib/libcolamd.a
 * /usr/lib/libcolamd.so
 * /usr/lib/libcolamd.so.3
 * /usr/lib/libcolamd.so.3.3.3
-* /usr/lib/libcxsparse.a
 * /usr/lib/libcxsparse.so
 * /usr/lib/libcxsparse.so.4
 * /usr/lib/libcxsparse.so.4.4.0
 * /usr/lib/libgraphblas.so
 * /usr/lib/libgraphblas.so.9
 * /usr/lib/libgraphblas.so.9.1.0
-* /usr/lib/libklu.a
 * /usr/lib/libklu.so
 * /usr/lib/libklu.so.2
 * /usr/lib/libklu.so.2.3.3
-* /usr/lib/libklu_cholmod.a
 * /usr/lib/libklu_cholmod.so
 * /usr/lib/libklu_cholmod.so.2
 * /usr/lib/libklu_cholmod.so.2.3.3
-* /usr/lib/liblagraph.a
 * /usr/lib/liblagraph.so
 * /usr/lib/liblagraph.so.1
 * /usr/lib/liblagraph.so.1.1.3
-* /usr/lib/liblagraphx.a
 * /usr/lib/liblagraphx.so
 * /usr/lib/liblagraphx.so.1
 * /usr/lib/liblagraphx.so.1.1.3
-* /usr/lib/libldl.a
 * /usr/lib/libldl.so
 * /usr/lib/libldl.so.3
 * /usr/lib/libldl.so.3.3.2
-* /usr/lib/libparu.a
 * /usr/lib/libparu.so
 * /usr/lib/libparu.so.0
 * /usr/lib/libparu.so.0.1.3
-* /usr/lib/librbio.a
 * /usr/lib/librbio.so
 * /usr/lib/librbio.so.4
 * /usr/lib/librbio.so.4.3.2
-* /usr/lib/libspex.a
 * /usr/lib/libspex.so
 * /usr/lib/libspex.so.3
 * /usr/lib/libspex.so.3.1.0
 * /usr/lib/libspexpython.so
 * /usr/lib/libspexpython.so.3
 * /usr/lib/libspexpython.so.3.1.0
-* /usr/lib/libspqr.a
 * /usr/lib/libspqr.so
 * /usr/lib/libspqr.so.4
 * /usr/lib/libspqr.so.4.3.3
-* /usr/lib/libsuitesparseconfig.a
 * /usr/lib/libsuitesparseconfig.so
 * /usr/lib/libsuitesparseconfig.so.7
 * /usr/lib/libsuitesparseconfig.so.7.7.0
-* /usr/lib/libsuitesparse_mongoose.a
 * /usr/lib/libsuitesparse_mongoose.so
 * /usr/lib/libsuitesparse_mongoose.so.3
-* /usr/lib/libumfpack.a
 * /usr/lib/libumfpack.so
 * /usr/lib/libumfpack.so.6
 * /usr/lib/libumfpack.so.6.3.3